Retiring in Vietnam: Visa Options for 2026

 Does Vietnam Have a Retirement Visa?

-As of 2026, **Vietnam does not offer a specific Retirement Visa**.
-Unlike Thailand, Malaysia, or the Philippines, which have structured programs for foreign retirees with guaranteed income, Vietnam currently requires retirees to use alternative visa categories to stay long-term.
+As of 2026, Vietnam does not offer a specific retirement visa category.
+Unlike some neighboring jurisdictions with structured programs for foreign retirees based on age or guaranteed income, Vietnam requires foreign nationals to utilize alternative visa categories to reside long-term.

-Without a dedicated retirement visa, foreign retirees in 2026 generally rely on one of three main strategies:
+Without a dedicated retirement visa, foreign nationals typically rely on one of the following strategies, depending on their eligibility for existing visa categories:

 Frequently Asked Questions